estokes/pinephone-kbpwrd/README.md

 works fine most of the time, but there will be cases where I guess wrong.
 This isn't as bad as it sounds, since the default limit of 500mA is almost always the correct value for the pinephone.

+Unfortunatly the powerbank ic in use in the keyboard does not prioritize feeding the load over charging the internal battery.
+That means that when connecting to a charger after being deeply discharged the keyboard battery has to complete the constant current portion of it's charge cycle before the keyboard is able to deliver more than about 500mA to the phone.
+Once the keyboard moves to the constant voltage phase of charging the extra current up to the keyboard's input limit can be sent to the phone.
+How long this will take depends on how deeply discharged the keyboard battery was.

 ## Todo